|Nutritional Guidelines (per serving)|

 - 1/4 cup fine dry breadcrumbs

-Cook onion and parsley (If you don't have fresh parsley, 1 teaspoon dried will do) in 2 tablespoons of butter until onion is tender.
-Blend in flour, lemon peel, salt, and pepper.
+Cook onion and parsley (if you don't have fresh parsley, 1 teaspoon dried will do) in 2 tablespoons of the butter until onion is tender.
+Blend in flour, lemon zest, salt, and pepper.
 Add milk; cook until thickened and bubbly, stirring constantly.

 Stir hot mixture into sour cream and cooked beans; heat until sauce just begins to bubble.